Software Requirements Analysis with Example

 Atomic

-So let us continue with example of system build for education domain.
-Here, the bad requirement is “Students will be able to enroll to undergraduate and post graduate courses” .
-This is a bad requirement because it is not atomic because it talks about two different entities undergraduates and post-graduates courses.
-So obviously it is not a good requirement but bad requirement, so correspondence good requirement would be to separate it out into two requirements.
-So one talks about the enrolment to undergraduate courses while the other talks about the enrolment to the post-graduate courses.
+Continuing with the education-domain system example: Here, the bad requirement is “Students will be able to enroll to undergraduate and post graduate courses”.
+This is a bad requirement because it is not atomic — it mixes two different entities, undergraduate and post-graduate courses.
+The corresponding good requirement separates it into two requirements.
+One requirement covers enrolment in undergraduate courses, and the other covers enrolment in post-graduate courses.

 Uniquely Identified